winesapOS/winesapOS/README.md

 The image can now be used by Ventoy.

 #### Dual-Boot

+winesapOS now has the ability to do this automatically but its not reccomended follow these steps instead :

 It is recommended to follow the [setup](#setup) guide to install winesapOS onto its own internal drive.
 Then use the motherboard BIOS to change the boot device.